liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except zero median vectors are used to compute it,  instead of zero mean vectors.

+* `Median correlation` we define analogously to Pearson, as cosine of an angle between two vectors 'normalised' by subtracting their 1d medians from all components, instead of subtracting their means.

 ## Appendix II: Recent Releases

 * **Version 1.0.7** Achieved further 20% speedup of `gmedian` by optimising some inner loops.